 “Okay, get the fuck out and hurry.”

 The ten of us grabbed what was left and exited the back of the Osprey.
-Without a warning, the helicopters took back off swiftly.
+Without a warning, the helicopter took back off swiftly.
 We looked around in the darkness.
 We had been dropped off on a giant rock.